fanpu/DynPartition/README.md

 # DynPartition
+Code for the paper [DynPartition: Automatic Optimal Pipeline Parallelism of Dynamic Neural Networks over Heterogeneous GPU Systems for Inference Tasks](paper.pdf).

-DynPartition framework built on top of PyTorch, it uses Reinforcement Learning scheduler based on Deep-Q Learning for generating an optimal allocation policy across multiple GPUs for Tree-typed dynamic neural networks.
+The DynPartition framework is built on top of PyTorch, it uses a reinforcement learning scheduler based on Deep-Q Learning for generating an optimal allocation policy across multiple GPUs for Tree-typed dynamic neural networks.
 The framework supports both static and dynamic partitioning of the network.